The 'yorme' of Bauan, Batangas: Evacuee turns heads with donated elegant suit - Interaksyon

 Ite hoped that the picture and videos of Sabusap would bring “good vibes” to the current situation of Batangueños affected by the volcano’s heightened unrest.

-“Sana makatulong, kahit sa pasaya man lang sa kalungkutan nangyari sa province namin.
+“Sana makatulong, kahit sa pasaya man lang sa kalungkutang nangyari sa province namin.
 Lalo na sa mga nasalanta ng Taal Volcano,” he explained.

 Evacuees are currently relying on donations and relief goods delivered to them following Sunday’s eruption where residents living within the 14-kilometer radius of the volcano were told to evacuate.